 Not being able to afford copays was the biggest barrier preventing adults from getting therapy, according to our respondents.

 Additionally, many said they struggled to find the right therapist.
-This includes one in four adults who said they’ve paid out-of-pocket costs to see an out-of-network therapist instead of visiting one who would be covered by their current health insurance plan.
+This includes 1 in 4 adults who said they’ve paid out-of-pocket costs to see an out-of-network therapist instead of visiting one who would be covered by their current health insurance plan.